-Create title, meta description and H1 templates for your product pages.
+To automate the process, create title, meta description, and H1 templates for your product pages.
 For example, you may use this template for the title tag:

 [ProductName] is a variable that changes for every page depending on the product.
 If your CMS does not support variables, ask your development team for help.